gaojianl/TransFoxMol/README.md

 ## Installation
 You can just execute following command to create the conda environment.
 '''
-conda create --name kefat --file requirements.txt
+conda create --name TFM --file requirements.txt
 '''

 ## Usage